Useful Tips For Choosing Your Running Shoes

 This has a low arch, and is an overpronated foot – one that strikes on the outside of the heel and rolls inwards (pronates) excessively leading to potential injuries.
-The ideal running shoes for these runners would be straight shaped, motion control shoes, or high stability shoes with firm midsoles and control features that reduce the degree of pronation.
+Straight shaped, motion control shoes, or high stability shoes are ideal for these runners.
+They should have with midsoles, as well as control features that reduce the degree of pronation.
 Avoid highly cushioned, highly curved shoes, which lack stability features.
-The High-Arched Foot

-A highly arched foot is generally supinated or underpronated making the foot an uneffective shock absorber.
-For these runners well Cushioned (or ‘neutral’), curved shoes with plenty of flexibility to encourage foot motion is recommended.
+A highly arched foot is generally supinated or underpronated.
+This makes the foot an uneffective shock absorber.
+Well-cushioned (or ‘neutral’), curved shoes with plenty of flexibility to encourage foot motion is recommended for such runners.
 Avoid motion control or stability shoes, which reduce foot mobility.

 Factors to consider when shopping for new running shoes:

-- Your feet are at their largest in the last afternoon, and this will be the best time to shop as your feet will expand while running.
+- Your feet are at their largest in the last afternoon.
+This will be the best time to shop as your feet will expand while running.

 - Bring your old shoes to check where the most wear and tear on the sole is